aanastasiou/dgtools/doc/source/code_projects.rst

 There are very few things that the Digirule cannot do, in terms of computation.
 From a practical point of view, its only limit seems to be its memory space.

-But before crying out for "more memory", let's see what can be said in 256 bytes:
+But before crying out for "more memory", let's see what can be done in 256 bytes for data and code:

 .. toctree::
    :maxdepth: 3